-The famous New Zealand director Roger Donaldson began developing a modest family vineyard that ended up being combined with those of his neighbor´s vineyards.
-The winery has since expanded immensely and today produces some of the best wines in New Zealand.
+Hollywood star Sam Neill´s winery began developing a modest family vineyard that ended up being combined with those of his neighbor´s, the movies director Roger Donaldson.
+Since that moment, it has expanded immensely and today produces some of the best wines in New Zealand.

 “Two Paddocks is a small family business dedicated to the making of a great wine.”
 That´s how the actor and New Zealander Sam Neill, who is the protagonist of successful productions, such as Jurassic Park, The Piano, and the popular series, The Tudors, defines his winery.

 The Two Paddocks winery started in 1993 with really modest ambitions: Sam Neill only planted five acres of pinot noir in a small vineyard in Gibbston, Central Otago, in the deep south of New Zealand.

 Sam Neill has 25 years of experience in the production of wines and has always been very personally involved in the development of their projects.

 At the same time that these vineyards were planted, his good friend, Roger Donaldson, a film director, producer and screenwriter of Australian decent who settled in New Zealand, planted his own vineyards in nearby lands to those of Neill.
 This was the reason why they decided to call their winery Two Paddocks.

 Neill´s idea was to produce quality pinot noir, which could be enjoyed by family and friends alike.
 Although he says, jokingly, that his friends would drink anything, it is certain that the first harvest of 1997 was very good, very distinguished for 1998, and for 1999 it was quite rightly excellent.

 Since that original launch, each successive year has seen pinot noir wines produced that, as its owner graciously says, “has made us feel proud and, to be blunt, it is too good to waste them on our friends.”